CameronLonsdale/lantern/README.md

 cckrypto is a cryptanalysis framework to assist in the automated identification and breaking of ciphertexts.

+## Goal

+One click identify and decrypt a piece of ciphertext

+## Future plans

+- [ ] Adaptive scoring to speed up decryption.
+- [ ] Identification process for ciphertext.
+- [ ] Multithreading.
+- [ ] Support for more Classical Ciphers.
+- [ ] Support for Modern Cryptographic Ciphers.

 ## Installation
 ```
 git clone git@github.com:CameronLonsdale/cckrypto.git